CCI-MOC/m2/docs/rpc@usage/README.md

 **7. daemon-installation.sh:**
 This script needs to be run when the daemon files are copied to a new server system.
 This script assumes all your file
 are present in the same directory.
+This script also starts the daemon the first time.
+The daemon starts automatically
+when the system is rebooted.